jeremyhansonfinger/content-lint/README.md

 `pattern_description`  | A string that appears in place of the regex pattern as the violation in the error message.
 (Optional)
 `addendum`             | A string to be included at the end of every error message of the rule set.
 (Optional) `exception`            | A list of strings that specify violations to ignore.
-(Case-sensitive, optional)
+(Case-sensitive, optional) `excluded_files`       | A list of relative or absolute file paths to files that should be ignored. ( Optional.)
 ## Usage

 Once content-style is installed and confiured, running the following command in your shell: